 20. Shag Haircut for Women Over 60

-If you are looking for a chic haircut that works on women of all ages, hen there are very few better options than the shag.
+If you are looking for a chic haircut that works on women of all ages, then there are very few better options than the shag.
 The cut was first popular in the 70s, created by barber Paul McGregor, but has come back because of its versatility.
 The choppy layers can be worn on various hair textures and adapted to suit different lengths, fringes, and coloring.
 It is a look that helps add texture and volume to your hair, which is great for older women as the hair naturally thins when we age, and the growth rate slows.
-The shag can suit almost anyone and can help achieve a youthful appearance with the face-framing layers.
+The shag can suit almost anyone and can help achieve a youthful appearance with the face framing layers.

 21. Bright Orange Shag Haircut

 One way to ensure you stand out from the crowd is by dying your hair a bright orange hue.
 It is a color that is hard to miss and will highlight your cut but also demand attention.
 This is the perfect way to express yourself and a natural pairing with the shag because it is a cut that has long been a favorite look among rockers and fashionistas.
 The choppy layered finish produces volume and texture but also has an edgy feel to it.
-You can adapt the cut to suit your hair texture and face shape and play around with the length of your fringe; keep it short and subtle, or longer and more dramatic.
-This is a look that will take some confidence to pull off but will make you feel great!
+You can adapt the cut to suit your hair texture and face shape and play around with the length of your fringe; keep it short and subtle or longer and more dramatic.
+This look will take some confidence to pull off but will make you feel great!

 22. Shag Haircut on Natural Hair

 The original shag of the 70s was defined by its layers that gave the hair plenty of movement, but this classic also inspires more modern approaches.
-If you have natural hair with an interesting curl pattern, you can layer it in this way.
+If you have natural hair with an interesting curl pattern, you can layer it this way.
 This helps remove some weight from the hair but still allows for movement and dimension.
 It also helps achieve a softer, more feminine look.
 The shag is gorgeous on natural hair, and the way it falls around your face will be incredibly flattering.
 It can be challenging to maintain curly hair, and it can be time-consuming to style.
 So, opting for a short or medium-length cut can help tame your curls while still defining them.

 23. Split Dye Shag Haircut